Garena

 Garena is a Singaporean game developer and publisher of free online games.
 It is the digital entertainment arm of parent company Sea Ltd, which formerly used Garena as the parent company name.

 The company distributes game titles on Garena+ in various countries across Southeast Asia and Taiwan, including the multiplayer online battle arena (MOBA) games League of Legends and Heroes of Newerth, the first-person shooter game Point Blank, the mobile MOBA game Arena of Valor and the mobile racing game Speed Drifters.
 Garena also used to distribute the football simulation game EA Sports FC Online (and EA Sports FC Mobile in Vietnam), until Garena and EA Sports decided to retire the game.

-In 2017, it released Free Fire, which had over 150 million daily active users globally by May 2021.
-As of February 2024, Free Fire had 100 million active users.

 History

 2009 to 2015

 Garena was established by Forrest Li in Singapore in 2009.

 In 2010, Riot Games awarded the publishing rights of League of Legends (LoL) to Garena, for the game’s first launch in Southeast Asia.

 In November 2011, Garena announced its publishing rights for the team-based shooter game, Firefall, in Southeast Asia and Taiwan.

 In December 2011, Garena announced their collaboration with online games developer, Changyou, to publish and operate the popular 3D martial arts game, Duke of Mount Deer, in Taiwan.
 The game was the first MMORPG game available through Garena+.
 The game combines a classic Chinese story with the latest 3D rendering technology and cinematic quality graphics.
 Duke of Mount Deer was created by several top online-gaming experts from China and South Korea and has gained much popularity in China.
 The same month, the "Dominion" game mode for Garena's League of Legends players in Singapore and Malaysia was launched.